 We need space in order to be creative.
 Piano practice is not an exception.

 Clutter is a source of constant stress.
-It dominates our minds and brings on our ‘radar’ thousands of different things simultaneously.
+It dominates our minds and brings thousands of different things on our ‘radar’.
 Such pressure inevitably kills our creativity, our enthusiasm and our positive attitude, making us feel overwhelmed, exhausted and even depressed.

-In our fast and challenging modern times, productivity – no matter if we talk about building a company or learning an Etude by Chopin – is about focus and the ability to get rid of distractions.
+In our fast and challenging modern times, productivity – whether we talk about building a company or learning an Etude by Chopin – is about focus and the ability to get rid of distractions.

-Sit at your piano (in case you have a piano or at least a weighted hammer keyboard at home) and look around you.
+Sit at your piano and look around you.
 What do you see?

 All the things you see – no matter if you want it or not – are reflected in the quality of your practice.